devcircus/valid/README.md

     }
 }
 ```
 > Just as with Laravel's Form Requests, if the data, doesn't pass validation, you are redirected back to the form with the errors.
-The validation exception logic and redirect logic is customizable just like it is within Form Requests.
+The validation exception logic and redirect logic is customizable from within the ValidationService class, just like it is within Form Requests.

 Below is a sample Validation Service class:
 ```php